-If a person has been experiencing a flare-up for several days with little relief, they should see their doctor.
-It is essential to manage flare-ups as early on as possible.
+If a person has been experiencing repeated flares with little relief, they should see their doctor.
+It is essential to manage flares as early on as possible.

 People living with RA do not have to deal with their symptoms alone.
 There are many helpful resources available.

-Rheumatoid arthritis can be severe, especially during flare-ups.
+RA is a chronic, life-long condition.
 People with RA should work with their doctor to establish a treatment routine that helps them maintain disease remission.

 If a person experiences more frequent or worsening flares, they should talk to their doctor about treatment adjustments.